Home

 Study SATs.
 Bet you can't wait.

-You begin your preparation for the SATs by planning, and buying a couple of books.
+You begin your preparation for the SATs by planning, and buying a couple of books, OR: you can sign up for some very expensive classes to do what you can do by yourself, with a little will power.

 • Study results of the PSAT carefully and thoroughly; this will identify your strengths and weaknesses to help you prepare for the regular SAT.

-I am of the opinion that there are two reasons to take the PSAT: the possibility of National Merit Scholar recognition, and practicing for the real test.
-Other than that, I can make a case for spending your time preparing for the actual SAT I Reasoning Exam instead of spending time on the PSAT.
+I am of the opinion that there are three reasons to take the PSAT: the possibility of National Merit Scholar recognition, getting the "feel" of the SAY test environment, and practicing for the real test.
+However, unless you are studying for the National Merit Awards, keep your mind on preparing for the actual SAT I Reasoning Exam, instead of worrying about the PSAT, a shorter version of the SAT, with no essay.

 • Ideally you should plan to take your SAT II Subject Matter Tests in May or June of your junior year in high school.
 Sign up for exams in those subjects in which you excel, AP classes, or other subjects in which you are currently enrolled.